Drowning - near

 Continue to breathe for the person every few seconds while moving them to dry land.
 Once on land, give CPR as needed.
 A person needs CPR if they are unconscious and you can't feel a pulse.

 Always use caution when moving a person who is drowning.
 Neck injuries are uncommon in people who survive near drowning unless they have been struck in the head or show other signs of injury, such as bleeding and cuts.
-Neck and spine injuries may also occur when a person dives into water that is too shallow.
-Because of this, the American Heart Association guidelines recommend against immobilizing the spine unless there are obvious head injuries.
+However, neck and spine injuries may occur when a person dives into water that is too shallow.
+Because of this, the American Heart Association guidelines recommend against strictly immobilizing the spine unless there are obvious head injuries.
 Doing so can make it more difficult to perform rescue breathing on the victim.
 However, you should try to keep the person's head and neck stable and aligned with the body as much as possible during the rescue from the water and CPR.
 You can tape the head to a backboard or stretcher, or secure the neck by placing rolled towels or other objects around it.

 Follow these additional steps:

 - Give first aid for any other serious injuries.